This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Below is what to do in Beaufort SC if we came back again:

 - Explore the Gullah culture and food, which is mostly found on St Helena Island.
+Penn Center is the site of one of the country’s first schools for freed slaves and one of the most significant African American historical and cultural institutions in existence today.

 - Dolphin watching boat tours